eugeneliu520/springbootlootcrate/README.md

 However, as the complexity and scale of business logic grow, this leads to an increase in the volume of code within the Domain Layer, making the logic more intricate.

-To address this issue, DDD advocates for employing strategies such as continuous refactoring, layered architecture, Bounded Contexts to define clear boundaries, code reviews, and thorough documentation.
+To solve this issue, DDD advocates for employing strategies such as continuous refactoring, layered architecture, Bounded Contexts to define clear boundaries, code reviews, and thorough documentation.

-springbootlootcrate provides a solution to this issue.
+now springbootlootcrate provides a solution to this issue.

 The logic behind springbootlootcrate is to package separable business logic code into a standalone JAR package, which is then dynamically loaded within a container created within the host Spring Boot application.
-This JAR package has the capability to leverage underlying services provided by the host application.
+Based on declared dependency information, the dependent services are injected into the newly created container.
+This design enables business JAR packages to access host services on-demand, achieving clearer dependencies and finer-grained permission controls.

 features of springbootlootcrate include:
 - clear business layer packaging